-You can find 3-inch ‘Golden Barrel’ cacti from Plantaflor USA via Amazon.
+You can find three-inch ‘Golden Barrel’ cacti from Plantaflor USA via Amazon.

-Working with these plants is tricky as the thorns show no mercy and you will need to make sure that you use thick leather gloves, and other appropriate safety equipment.
+Working with these plants is tricky as the thorns show no mercy.
+You will need to make sure that you wear thick leather gloves and other appropriate safety equipment.
 Children and pets must be kept well away from them.

 Blackthorn, Prunus spinsoa, has had a pound of my flesh on more than one occasion in the autumn.